victorblq/james-challenge/README.md

 The app will automatically reload if you change any of the source files.

+## Production build
+Clone the project and run `yarn install` on the root folder.

+Then run `ng build --prod` the files will be generated on the `dist` folder and can be served by any webserver.

 ## Live version
 This app can also be found running [HERE](https://james-challenge.vercel.app/) Thanks to the amazing Vercel team.